opendatasoft/ods-documentation/source/publishing_data/managing_saved_connections/managing_saved_connections.rst

 Deleting a saved connection
 ---------------------------

 You can permanently delete saved connections that are not used in any datasets.
+In other words, you cannot delete connections used in datasets.

-You cannot delete connections used in datasets.
+If you want to delete a connection used in datasets, you'll need to first deleted the related datasets.

 1. From the back office, select **Catalog** > **Connections**.
 2. Click |icon-action-menu| on the desired connection.
 3. Click **Delete connection**.
-4. Confirm that you want to delete this connection.
+4. When prompted, confirm that you want to delete this connection.

 The connection is permanently deleted and removed from the Connections page.